Bamberg County Vehicle Impound Guide

 After 30 Days

-In South Carolina, if a vehicle remains unclaimed for an extended period (typically around 30 days), the impound lot may have the right to sell the vehicle at a lien sale to recover their costs.
-You will lose your car and potentially still owe fees.
+In South Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle.
+Do everything possible to avoid this situation.

 If You Can't Afford the Fees